Bilateral co-operation with non-member states

 Our bilateral co-operation activities with non-member states focus on long‑term, strategic partnerships designed to make the global patent system more efficient and better suited to user needs.

-Reinforced Partnership builds on technical co-operation and seeks to establish an ambitious long-term partnership in strategic and technical areas of mutual interest.
-It supports the partner office both in developing the national patent system and providing services to domestic innovators in order to foster innovation and economic development.
-Furthermore, it is aimed at increasing efficiency and quality in the patent system by avoiding duplication of work by the partner office through the systematic re-use of EPO results.
-The EPO’s co-operation scheme of reinforced partnership therefore contributes to the further integration and strengthening of the global patent system by extending the network of IP offices that rely on the re-use EPO results.
+Our Reinforced Partnership programme builds on our technical co-operation and seeks to establish ambitious long-term partnerships with the world's emerging innovation hubs.
+It supports the partner offices in both developing the national patent system and providing improved services to applicants.
+The programme is also aimed at increasing efficiency and quality in the patent grant processes of the partner offices by avoiding duplication of work through the systematic reuse of EPO search and examination results.

 The validation system